Mikelaifu/Mongo-Web-Application/README.md

 Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

 * Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.
+The following outlines what I scraped.

 ### NASA Mars News